liziqun/liziqun.github.io/index.md

 ---

-## Python-based Data Analysis & Visualization
+## Data Analysis & Visualization by Python

 ### [Hospitality in Era of Airbnb](https://liziqun.github.io/MUSA620_Final_Project/)
 Exploratory analysis of New York Airbnb.